About the Plunge

 Attire: Anything goes, except a wetsuit.
 Shoes recommended; costumes are encouraged.
 Remember to bring a towel to dry off!

-Each plunger receives a Polar Plunge sweatshirt and entrance into a Post-Plunge party, plus the chance to win additional prizes for raising more money.
+Each plunger receives an exclusive 2019 Polar Plunge sweatshirt and entrance into a Post-Plunge party (when applicable), plus the chance to win additional prizes for raising more money.

 What it Takes to be a “Plunger”?